 - Irrevocable burial trusts/burial contracts

-After applying, Social Security will review the application and send a letter letting you know if you qualify for Extra Help.
+After applying, Social Security will review the application and send a letter letting you know if you qualify.
 People who already have Medicaid do not need to apply for LIS and will automatically qualify and get a letter from CMS letting them know.

 Extra Help Application Tip: When applying for LIS, you can opt to start the application process for the Medicare Savings Program (MSP) and the Social Security Administration will send the application data to the state Medicaid office.
 MSP helps reduce the out-of-pockets costs of Medicare Part A and Part B.

-If you originally automatically qualified for Extra Help because you had Medicaid, Supplemental Security Insurance (SSI), or a Medicare Savings Program (MSP), and you are still enrolled in one of these programs come the fall, then you will not have to do an annual review through the Extra Help program.
-The state will automatically inform Medicare that you are still enrolled.
-But if you have lost your status in the Medicaid, SSI, or MSP program then you will get a letter from Social Security stating your Extra Help benefits will end December 31st .
-If this is the case, you can apply for Extra Help directly through Social Security if your income falls within the eligibility limits and you don’t want your Extra Help benefits to end.
+If you originally qualified for Extra Help because you have Medicaid or a Medicare Savings Program (MSP) and you are still enrolled in one of these programs come the fall, then you will not have to do an annual review through Social Security.
+When you renew these programs the state will automatically inform Social Security that you are still enrolled.

-Qualifying for any level of Extra Help allows you to enroll or change plans outside of Medicare’s Annual Election Period (AEP) for both stand alone Part D Prescription Drug Plans or Medicare Advantage plans with Part D. If you qualify for LIS, you can make a change once each quarter during the first 3 quarters of the year, as well as once during AEP with an effective date of January 1st.
+Qualifying for Extra Help allows you to enroll in or change plans outside of Medicare’s Annual Election Period (AEP).
+This special election period is for Part D Prescription Drug Plans and Medicare Advantage plans with Part D. If you qualify for LIS, you can make a change once each quarter during the first 3 quarters of the year, as well as once during AEP with an effective date of January 1st.

 Aside from these quarterly changes, you can also add or change a plan if you have any change in your LIS status.
 This includes if you lose eligibility, gain eligibility, or if your eligibility level moves up or down the previous mentioned benefit levels.